Prohibition of Sexual Assault, Harassment, Relationship Violence, and Stalking

 Student Health Service

 Pitt’s Student Health Service provides ongoing confidential medical treatment for any physical problems related to an assault.
-The Student Health Service can assess for pregnancy risk; test and treat for sexually transmitted diseases; and assess, treat, and/or offer/give referrals for physical injuries.
+The Student Health Service can assess for pregnancy risk; test and treat for sexually transmitted diseases; and assess, treat, and/or offer/ give referrals for physical injuries.
 Student Health Service is located in the Wellness Center in Mark A. Nordenberg Hall, 119 University Place, 412-383-1800.

 Pitt students can contact their resident assistant, resident director, or other residence life staff member for support (available 24 hours a day).

-Any member of the University community also may contact the Office of Diversity and Inclusion at 412-648-7860 or firstname.lastname@example.org to report sexual misconduct or
+Any member of the University community also may contact the Office of Diversity and Inclusion at 412-648-7860 or firstname.lastname@example.org to report sexual misconduct or seek resources.

 Warning Signs of Abuse